IRQ-Apps/Dreams-Interpreter/PrivacyPolicy.md

 ## Overview

-Dream Interpreter ("the App") is an Islamic dream interpretation app powered by AI.
-This policy explains what data we collect, how we use it, and your rights.
+احلامي AI ("the App") is an Islamic dream interpretation app powered by artificial intelligence.
+This policy explains what personal data we collect, how we use it, how long we keep it, and your rights as a user.

 ---

 ## Data We Collect

 ### Data stored only on your device

+The following data is stored locally on your device and is never transmitted to our servers:

-- **Name and age** — entered during onboarding, used to personalise the AI interpretation.
-Never transmitted to our servers.
+- **Name and age** — entered during onboarding, used solely to personalise AI interpretations.
-- **Dream history** — all dreams and interpretations are saved locally on your device using Apple's SwiftData framework.
+- **Dream history** — all dreams and their interpretations are saved locally using Apple's SwiftData framework.
 We do not have access to your dreams.
-- **App settings** — language, country, preferred scholar, credit balance.
+- **App settings** — language, country, preferred scholar, and credit balance.
 Stored locally via UserDefaults.

 ### Data processed by third-party services

 **OpenAI (dream interpretation)**
-- The text of your dream is sent to OpenAI's API to generate the interpretation.
+- The text of your dream is sent to OpenAI's API to generate an interpretation.
+No name, age, or device identifier is included in this request.
+- OpenAI may retain API inputs for up to 30 days for abuse monitoring purposes, after which they are deleted.
+They do not use API data to train their models by default.
 - OpenAI's privacy policy: https://openai.com/privacy

 **Google AdMob (advertising)**
-- AdMob may collect your device's advertising identifier (IDFA) if you grant permission via the App Tracking Transparency prompt.
+- AdMob may collect your device's advertising identifier (IDFA) if you grant permission via the App Tracking Transparency (ATT) prompt.
-- If you deny tracking, AdMob will still show ads but they will not be personalised.
+- If you deny tracking, AdMob will still display ads but they will not be personalised.
+App functionality is not affected.
 - Google's privacy policy: https://policies.google.com/privacy

-**Apple StoreKit (in-app purchases)**
+**Apple StoreKit (in-app purchases & subscriptions)**
-- Purchase transactions are handled entirely by Apple.
-We only receive confirmation that a purchase was made.
+- All purchase and subscription transactions are processed entirely by Apple.
+We only receive a confirmation that a transaction occurred; we do not receive or store payment card information.
+- Subscription billing is managed by Apple and governed by Apple's Terms of Sale.
 - Apple's privacy policy: https://www.apple.com/legal/privacy

 ---